working-group-two/engineering-blog/README.md

 ## Editing content

+**WARNING: All edits and pull-requests are publicly recorded, never enter confidenital information here**

 The different pages can be found in the [pages](https://github.com/omnicate/omnicate.github.io/tree/master/pages) dir.
 You can edit these directly on GitHub:

 * Click the file you want to edit